hdShang/arxiv-daily/docs/cs-RO/2025-05-12/papers/250507808v1-acoustobots-a-swarm-of-robots-for-acoustophoretic-multimodal-interac.md

 ---
 layout: default
-title: AcoustoBots: A swarm of robots for acoustophoretic multimodal interactions
+title: "AcoustoBots: A swarm of robots for acoustophoretic multimodal interactions"
 ---

 # AcoustoBots: A swarm of robots for acoustophoretic multimodal interactions